davla/n/README.md

 Global packages are installed in the `node_modules` directory of every version.
 A couple of symbolic links make this directory available globally.
-In particular one points from the system-wide `node_modules` to the one inside the version directory; the other one points from the version-specific bin directory to the system-wide one, so that `npm` creates globally accessible symbolic links.
-So far, it has one *issue*: it leaves potentially dangling symbolic links when switching versions, if the newly activated version doesn't have the old one's global packages installed.
+In particular one points from the system-wide `node_modules` to the one inside the version directory; the other one points from the version-specific `bin` directory to the system-wide one, so that `npm` creates globally accessible symbolic links.

+#### Global symbolic links

+Symbolic links for binaries in global packages can be potentially dangling when switching versions.
+This happens if the newly activated version doesn't have the old one's global packages installed.
+If the dangling links are never deleted, any active version will have its global packages linked, plus the packages from inactive versions.
+This means that installed packages will work just fine, but the situation isn't exactly neat and clean.
+A possible fix to this problem is to parse the `package.json` file of every global package to get its binaries and link them, and then proceed to delete dangling symbolic links.
+This is not a trivial task with plain bash, and it's not a feature that breaks the functionalities of `n` itself.
+Therefore, the parsing is handled with the [`jq`](https://stedolan.github.io/jq/) package, and `n` will try to clean up the dangling symbolic links only if it is available.

 ### Shell wrapper